 There is a clear upward demand for brand searches for Slimming World, compared with a general decline for Weight Watchers – suggesting contrasting fortunes for each of the brands.

-You can do the same thing, comparing your brand name with the brand name of one or more competitor.
+You can do the same thing, comparing your brand name with the brand names of your competitor.
 See whose name has the highest demand.
-Bear in mind that any brand name that is also a generic phrase is likely to have a false graph.
+Bear in mind though that any brand name that is also a generic phrase is likely to have a false graph.

 4. Find out which questions are the most popular